am1t/sn-digital-garden/notes/dev/digital garden setup.md

 ---

+Recently, I also added a slight styling to the wiki -- mainly fixed the blockquotes.
+Well, Gatsby makes it a lot tricker than I thought.
+I knew including a custom CSS would be easier.
+However, getting it added to the header is not.
+The [official styling guide](https://www.gatsbyjs.com/docs/styling/) for a Gatsby site didn't help me much.
+I believe one of the reason for that is I don't understand this platform fully yet.
+I built something with it without learning it first.
+I would like to fix that.
+But with the list of things to learn growing, I need to prioritize better.

+Anyway back to adding external CSS to head, this [stacktrace discussion](https://stackoverflow.com/questions/46980140/how-to-use-global-css-style-sheet-includes-with-gatsbyjs) is finally what helped me.
+Here's what I had to do.

+- Create a `custom.css` with the required styling blocks and add the file to `static` directory.
+- Create a `gatsby-ssr.js` file in the root directory and regiatser a `setHeadComponents` adding a link for the style element.

+This was enough to resolve the problem -- so funny it took me so long to arrive at the solution.

+---

 [A Non-Technical Guide To Set Up Digital Garden With Obsidian For Free](https://beingpax.medium.com/a-non-technical-guide-to-set-up-digital-garden-with-obsidian-for-free-62d6df75553c)

 Uses Jekyll, Netlify and Obsidian.
 Possibly will follow this as part of my wish to get a digital garden setup.
 This was an easier setup -- I have got a running digital garden in place now.
 Idea is to explore this and see if this sticks.